 An executor should have some ability to pay bills, keep ledgers, inventory property, and be able to pay or understand income and property taxes.
 A surprising number of individuals do not pay their own bills.
 Often one person in a marriage takes control of the finances over another, so it’s a good idea to find out before naming the wrong person as executor.

 Personality is even more valuable than skill.
 Skill is good, but in a pinch an executor lacking in knowledge can hire professionals to do what needs to be done.
 An executor cannot hire a personality to take over his/her duties.
-The social equivalent of a “jerk” tends to have popularity and success in the roll of executor.
 No matter how peaceful you think your family would be in distributing your belongings, its best to assume the worst.
 Feuds happen over money all the time, and commonly over inheritance.

-People change when they are staring down the barrel of an inheritance, and not just the ones you’d expect.
+People change when they're dealing with inheritances, and not just the ones you’d expect.
 Family members get emotional, their feelings get hurt, they blame others for their loss, and many become outright greedy when an estate of several hundred thousand dollars is up for grabs.

 Executors who cannot be persuaded easily or can stand up to bullying are invaluable.
 Every other skill can be either learned, or can be hired out to someone with knowledge – personality cannot be taught so easily.